'If I had your face': A peek into South Korea's secretive underground world - KVIA

 Dark as these themes may be, they were actually inspired by Cha’s time as a travel writer and editor.

-The New York-based author grew up in South Korea and moved to the US to study when she was 16.
-She returned to Seoul, joining CNN as a travel and culture editor in 2010.
-Today, she spends most of her time split between New York and Seoul.
+The New York-based author grew up in the United States, Hong Kong and South Korea and joined CNN as a travel and culture editor in Seoul in 2010.

 “Much of the inspiration that I got for this book comes from when I was working at CNN Travel,” Cha says.